BlueMap-Minecraft/BlueMapWiki/community/Chat.md

 chmod 660 /etc/nginx/certs/*
 ```

-These will setup a `certs` groups and a `certs` folder which only the users in the group (root and nginx) are allowed to access.
+These will setup a `certs` groups and a `certs` folder which only the users in the group (root and NGINX) are allowed to access.
-Now we can install the certificates we acquired earlier.
+Now we can install the certificates we acquired earlier:

 ```sh
 acme.sh --install-cert -d your.domain \